ZubayrYayYay/ABOH23-Write-Up-OSINT-TH/README.md

 **Challenge2**

-All the files in this
+*All the files in this repository*

 We have a encrypt.py file so we can check that